ahs.jpg

 My archival prints are large scale digital collages that remix fragments of my completed paintings with 3D models, photographs and drawing.
 I build the digital images as vector-based artwork so the collages can be scaled and applied to walls and building surfaces.

-I love to collaborate with designers and consultants, so please reach out!
+I love to collaborate with galleries, designers and consultants, so please reach out!